Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Methodology

 (3) Keynote papers.

 (4) Studies not related to Ethereum.

 (5) Studies not related to smart contracts.

-In this study we only focus on smart contract \emph{maintenance} issues.
+In this study we only focus on maintenance-related concerns for post-deployed Ethereum smart contract development issues.
 Thus, research based on underlying blockchain technology, e.g., consensus algorithms, are excluded.
 We only focus on the following topics:

 \textbf{Inclusion Topics}

 (1) Smart contract empirical studies.